 CalDigit TS3 Plus Thunderbolt 3 Dock - 87W Charging, 7X USB 3.1 Ports, USB-C Gen 2, DisplayPort, UHS-II SD Card Slot, LAN, Optical Out, for 2016+ MacBook Pro & PC (Space Gray - 0.7m/2.3ft Cable)

 The CalDigit TS3 Plus dock has 15 expansion ports, charges your laptop at wild, 87-watt speeds, and outputs 5K 60hz video via a Thunderbolt 3 cable.

 Plugable’s Thunderbolt 3 docking station is a strong, slightly less expensive alternative to the Cable Matters dock.
 It supports 60-watt laptop charging, gigabit ethernet, and 4K 60hz video to two displays simultaneously.

 The only real difference between these products is the Cable Matters dock can push out 5K 60hz video to a single display, but the Plugable docking station is limited to 4K video.
 It also lacks an SD card reader, which makes it a poor option for some creatives.
 Still, at this price, the Plugable dock is perfect for professionals and gamers.
 It’s fast, has an extra TB3 input, and supports modern video standards.

-Plugable Thunderbolt 3 Dock with Charging Compatible with MacBook Pro 2019 2018 2017 and Specific Windows Laptops (Supports DisplayPort or HDMI up to 4K 60, Gigabit Ethernet, Audio, 5 USB 3.0 Ports)
+Plugable Thunderbolt 3 Dock Compatible with MacBook and Windows Laptops with Thunderbolt 3.
+Charges Laptop, adds HDMI/DisplayPort up to 4K 60, Ethernet, Audio, 5 USB 3.0 Ports

 Plugable's Thunderbolt 3 docking station has 10 expansion ports and supports 60-watt charging and dual 4K 60hz video.
 For most professionals and gamers, this is the best midrange docking station on the market.